ember-community-russia/awesome-ember/README.md

 > A curated list of delightful Ember.js [packages](#packages) and [resources](#resources).

+---

+[Ember.js](https://emberjs.com) is a JavaScript framework that greatly reduces the time, effort and resources needed to build any web application.
+It is focused on making you, the developer, as productive as possible by doing all the common, repetitive, yet essential, tasks involved in most web development projects.

+[Ember.js](https://emberjs.com) also provides access to the most advanced features of JavaScript, HTML and the Browser giving you everything you need to create your next killer web app.

+---

 *You might also like [awesome-javascript](https://github.com/sorrycc/awesome-javascript).*
 *Please read the [contribution guidelines](contributing.md) before contributing.*